mmikowski/jquery.event.gevent/README.md

 ## TODO ##

 - Investigate out-of-date collections and remove them from the plugin session storage.
 This can be done by looping through collections and checking `$collection.closest( 'body' ).length >= 1`.

 - Consider a resubscribe method.

 - Consider only allowing a collection subscribe a function to an event only once, at least as an option.

+- Other kinds of garbage collection could use some consideration.

 ## Contribute! ##